Transmetropolitan: Film adaptation

 Co-creators Ellis and Robertson were approached about making a Transmetropolitan film adaptation, with Patrick Stewart's production company Flying Freehold Productions offering to option the rights in February 2003.
 Later, the burgeoning Internet boom led to an offer to create an online animated film series, with Stewart providing the voice of Spider Jerusalem, but the project never fully developed.
 Ellis and Robertson have been rumored to have indicated that they would like to see Tim Roth play Jerusalem, but during a panel at London's Kapow! comic convention Ellis said that there is no chance of seeing Spider Jerusalem in a film adaptation, and Tim Roth was not discussed to play him, and explained that production costs would be too high to bring Transmetropolitan to the big screen.
 In 2010, Ellis noted in his Twitter account that no production was underway.

 Merchandise

-Some items of Transmetropolitan merchandise have been made, Robertson himself having produced one T-shirt: a black shirt with a three-eyed smiley face on the front and the text "I Hate It Here" in yellow on the back.
+Some items of Transmetropolitan merchandise have been made.
+Robertson himself produced one T-shirt, which is a black shirt with a three-eyed smiley face on the front and the text "I Hate It Here" in yellow on the back.
 DC Direct has produced five products.
 One is a black T-shirt with an image of Spider Jerusalem from the comic with the text "Spider Jerusalem.
 Cheap.
 But not as cheap as your girlfriend".
 Early in the series they produced an action figure of Jerusalem wearing nothing but his trademark boxer shorts so as to show off his tattoos, and a variant that is giving the finger and holding a bowel disruptor.
 The third is a statuette of Jerusalem, in the same state of near-nudity, sitting on the toilet growling into his cell phone and arguing with his editor Mitchell Royce, who is visible on his small laptop computer on the base.
 The fourth is a wristwatch with the three-eyed Transient smiley as the watch's face; and the fifth is a replica of Spider's trademark glasses.